Hamzademon/Home-Automation-/README.md

 # Home-Automation
-itle: Home Automation with ESP32 Board
+title: Home Automation with ESP32 Board

 Overview:
 This home automation project utilizes an ESP32 board as the central controller, offering seamless control over various household appliances and lighting fixtures.